Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/README.md

 ### Retrieve a schema ID

 Retrieve a previously registered schema ID from the Azure Schema Registry.
+When looking up the schema Id, the `SchemaProperties` will be cached in the `SchemaRegistryClient` instance, so that subsequent requests for this schema do not need to go the service.

 ```C# Snippet:SchemaRegistryRetrieveSchemaId
 string schemaName = "employeeSample";